DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 ## Controls

 ### Gameplay

+Keyboard:
 * A - Move left
 * D - Move right
 * H - Throw the hook
 * O - Attack with the sword
 * Spacebar - Jump.

+XBox Controller:
+* Left joystick/D-pad - Move
+* B - Throw the hook
+* X - Attack with the sword
+* A - Jump

 ### Special keys
 * F1 - To start from the very first level
 * F2 - To start from the beginning of the current level
-* F3 - To start from the beggining of the second level
+* F3 - To start from the beginning of the second level
 * F5 - Save the current state
 * F6 - Load the previous state
 * F9 - To view colliders and logic of the game